minsa110/name-me/README.md

 # Naming Contests! :pencil2:

-An application that hosts multiple naming contests--click on a contest and sugest a name! :thumbsup:
+An application that hosts multiple naming contests--click on a contest and suggest a name! :thumbsup:

 :pushpin: **Description & implemented technologies:**